The stationary SQUID: basic model

-Equations (\ref{tdgl})-(\ref{Ohm}) are invariant under the gauge transformation $A\rightarrow A+C$, $\psi\rightarrow\exp (iCx)\psi$ where $C$ is constant.
-If $C$ is an integer multiple of $\pi/2L$, also the continuity conditions remain invariant.
+Equations (\ref{Eulit})-(\ref{hh}) are invariant under the gauge transformation $A\rightarrow A+C$, $\psi\rightarrow\exp (iCx)\psi$, where $C$ is constant, but $C$ has to be an integer multiple of $\pi/2L$ in order to obey single valuedness.
 It follows that any physical property of the circuit is periodic in $\Phi$, with periodicity $\Phi_0$.
-In addition, switching the sign of $\Phi$ amounts to exchanging the lower and upper branches of the circuit, so that the potential difference between the electrodes has to be a symmetric function of $\Phi$.
+In addition, switching the sign of $\Phi$ amounts to exchanging the branches of the circuit, so that the potential difference between the electrodes has to be an even function of $\Phi$.

-TDGL is not expected to be quantitatively correct, but one of the features that makes it a valuable tool is the scaling with length.
-Equations (\ref{tdgl})--(\ref{Ohm}) are invariant under the transformation $x\rightarrow L'x$, $L\rightarrow L'L$, $A\rightarrow L'^{-1}A$, $t\rightarrow L'^2t$, $\psi\rightarrow L'^{-1}\psi$, $\varphi\rightarrow L'^{-2}\varphi $, $\ep \rightarrow L'^{-2}\ep $ and $j\rightarrow L'^{-3}j$, since each of the terms in Eqs.\ (\ref{tdgl}) and (\ref{Ohm}) is multiplied by $L'^{-3}$.
+In the limit $\tau_{\rm in}^2|\psi |^2\ll 1$, the Kramer--Watts-Tobin model reduces to the time-dependent Ginzburg--Landau (TDGL) model.
+Although unrealistic, it is a valuable tool to estimate scaling with length, since in this limit equations (\ref{Eulit})-(\ref{hh}) become invariant under the transformation $x\rightarrow L'x$, $L\rightarrow L'L$, $A\rightarrow L'^{-1}A$, $t\rightarrow L'^2t$, $\psi\rightarrow L'^{-1}\psi$, $\varphi\rightarrow L'^{-2}\varphi $, $\ep \rightarrow L'^{-2}\ep $ and $j\rightarrow L'^{-3}j$, since each of the terms in Eqs.\ (\ref{Eulit}) and (\ref{Ohm}) is multiplied by $L'^{-3}$.
 The boundary conditions are also invariant under this transformation, provided that the ratios among the lengths of the connectors and the perimeter of the loop are kept unchanged.
-Therefore, for this simple model we can limit our study to a single value of $L$, and the solutions for any other value are obtained by scaling.
+Therefore, in this limit it suffices to study a single value of $L$, and the solutions for any other value are obtained by scaling.
 We note that $L^2\varphi$, $\Phi$ and $L\ep^{1/2}/\xi (0)= L/\xi (T)$ are invariant under this scaling.
-This scaling breaks down if $L$ is not large in comparison to the average diffusion distance between inelastic collisions.\cite{KWT1,KWT2}
+This scaling breaks down if $L$ is not large in comparison to the average diffusion distance between inelastic collisions \cite{KWT1,KWT2}.